TRACING

 About

 The Black Central Americas (BCA) Project is a digital public humanities initiative dedicated to amplifying the histories, cultures, thought, and politics of Black Central American communities.
-More than just a platform, BCA is a meeting ground—a space where histories are traced, knowledge is exchanged, and connections are forged across geographies and generations.
-We are committed to building a central hub and resource that constellates the intellectual, cultural, and activist networks shaping Black Central American life, past and present.
-We embrace the digital as a space of gathering, a tool for collective world-building, and a bridge between scholars, artists, activists, and independent researchers invested in Black Central American Studies.
+Conceived as a meeting ground, it is a space where histories are traced, knowledge is exchanged, and connections are forged across time and place.
+We are committed to building a growing resource that constellates the intellectual, artistic, and activist formations shaping Black Central American life past and present, and embrace the digital as a conduit for transnational dialogue among scholars, artists, and organizers invested in Black Central American Studies.
+The BCA Project is co-coordinated by Melanie Y. White and Nicole D. Ramsey and has received support from Georgetown University and the Caribbean Digital Scholarship Collective.

 FEATURED